edwinkapkei/android-formula1-mvvm/README.md

 - Teams/Constructors

 The project is under development and I will be adding new features and making improvements to the UI

+Changes
+- Migrated from Views to Compose
+- Next: Switch from Hilt to Koin, Retrofit to Ktor